nbaglivo/defensive-programming-talk/PITCHME.md

 @ul

 - Where's the data coming from?
-Is it from outside?
+Is it coming from outside?
 Is it coming from your code?

-- Do you need to program in a defensive way?

 @ulend